Ron Dellums, president

 He is renowned for his principled leadership, brilliant strategies, big heart, and bi-partisanship abilities.
 He received a Masters in Social Work from UC Berkeley and a BA from San Francisco State University.

 Social Justice Organizer

-Inter-generational leaders from government, community service, business, cultural arts and entertainment, and labor serve on the inaugural Advisory Council.
+Inter-generational leaders from government, community justice, cultural arts, and business serve on the inaugural advisory Board.

 Congresswoman Barbara Lee, Co-Chair, long-time political and social justice leader.